akshar-Athreya97/AlexaPi/README.md

 https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide

-I am not a contributing member to the SDK and do not claim to be either nor do I claim any ownership of that repository.
+I am not a contributing member to the SDK and do not claim to be, nor do I claim any ownership of that repository.
-I am providing the link as is just for information which can otherwise found by googling 'Alexa AVS SDK github'.
+I am providing the link as is just for information which can otherwise be found by googling 'Alexa AVS SDK github'.

-You will have to run the code provided side-by-side with the SDK on a separate terminal window for it to work.
+You will have to run the code provided 'AlexaPi.py' side-by-side with the SDK on a separate terminal window on the Raspberry Pi for it to work.

 Thank You,